 For these reasons, Liferay defaults to using the email address as a user name.

-Connecting Liferay to an LDAP directory has become much easier and is now a straightforward process through the Control Panel.
-There are still, however, two places in which you can configure the LDAP settings: the portal-ext.properties file (which will be covered in the next chapter) and the Control Panel—where the settings will get stored in the database.
+Connecting Liferay to an LDAP directory a straightforward process through the Control Panel.
+There are still, however, two places in which you can configure the LDAP settings: the portal-ext.properties file (which will be covered in the next chapter) and the Control Panel, where the settings will get stored in the database.
 Note that if you use both, the settings in the database will override the settings in portal-ext.properties.
 For this reason, we recommend for most users that you use the Control Panel to configure the LDAP settings—it's easier and does not require a restart of Liferay.
 The only compelling reason to use the portal-ext.properties file is if you have many Liferay nodes which will be configured to run against the same LDAP directory.
 In that case, for your initial deployment, it may be easier to copy the portal-ext.properties file to all of the nodes so that the first time they start up, the settings are correct.
 Regardless of which method you use, the settings are the same.

 Enabled: Check this box to enable LDAP Authentication.

 Required: Check this box if LDAP authentication is required.
 Liferay will then not allow a user to log in unless he or she can successfully bind to the LDAP directory first.
-Uncheck this box if you want to allow users that have Liferay accounts but no LDAP accounts to log in to the portal.
+Uncheck this box if you want to allow users with Liferay accounts but no LDAP accounts to log in to the portal.

 Several leading directory servers are listed here.
 If you are using one of these, select it and the rest of the form will be populated with the proper default values for that directory.

 These settings cover the basic connection to LDAP.